h434ni/better-modern-light-theme/README.md

+## Description
-the default "light modern" theme provided by vscode does not have colors as good as the default "dark modern".
+the default `light modern` theme provided by the vscode does not have a color set as good as the default "dark modern".

-you see, in the "dark modern" people can easily distinguish between different colors but in "light modern" that's hardly possible. so with this theme I tried to make the colors as good as the dark theme so that one can easily tell the type of st just by It's color and also not to hurt the eyes. made by h434ni
+you see, with the `dark modern` people can easily distinguish between different colors but with `light modern` that's hardly possible. thus I tried to make the colors as good as the dark theme so that one can easily recoginse the types just by their colors while maintaining a good looking color set.

+## Installation
-to use just download the .vsix file and go to extensions > ... > install from vsix
+just download the .vsix file and go to extensions > ... > install from vsix

+## Notes
-I've also set the font weight to bold for better reading (should be done manualy). the dark theme font seems a little bit bolder too. maybe its because of how RGB works. in any case, I encourage you to do so too.
+- I've set my ftooont weight in the editor to **bold** for better readability (manualy). the dark theme font seems a little bit bolder on screen too. maybe its because of how RGB works. in any case, I encourage you to do so too.

+- the choice of colors is made based on __the variety__, aiming for easier type recognition.

 tested on python, typescript and json. but is expected to work on all languages since the magic is handled by the vscode itself